JGriffiths47/MS1-GowerClimbingHut/README.md

 - a contact number so that I can always get in touch quickly and easily
 - a map so that I can find the accommodation easily

+### Design Considerations

+- colour palette found by using colormind.io and uploading a picture (I used my homepage hero image home-splash.jpg) to get suggested complementary colours.

 ***

 ## Features